 Pre-course material: 4-hour online

-Course Format: 1-day- internet-ZOOM classroom sessions scheduled from 9:00 AM to 6:00 PM.
-Three days of fieldwork and backcountry ski touring.
+Course Format: 1-day classroom sessions scheduled from 9:00 AM to 6:00 PM.
+Two days of fieldwork and backcountry ski touring.

 - Gain an understanding of avalanche beacon technology and receive advanced training in avalanche companion rescue techniques.

 - Safe travel in avalanche terrain; protocols, rituals, and human factors.

 - Recognize avalanche terrain and the role of slope angles.
 Estimating and measuring slope angles.

 - Introduce Avalanche Release Conceptual model and develop a systematic method for avalanche risk assessment and execution of safe travel plans.

 - Gain an understanding of the science of snow crystals, metamorphism, and slab avalanche fracture mechanics.

 - Understand the impact of weather on the snowpack.
 Track precipitation, wind, and temperature critical thresholds driving stability.